 #2 Prepare A Snack

 Another workout motivation tip is to have a post-workout snack ready to grab in order to refuel your body.
-To keep your energy going, prepare a satisfying snack that will replenish your body, rebuild those muscles, and rehydrate you.
+To keep your energy going, prepare a satisfying snack that will replenish your body.

 Here are some delicious options: